 PURPOSE

-The purpose of this policy is to protect students in The Patch Project Devon CIC School UK as an unregistered AP.
+The purpose of this policy is to protect students in The Patch Project Devon CIC as an non-school AP.
 It outlines steps and procedures to keep students safe if they leave The Patch Project Devon CIC premises/supervision without permission or cannot be located.

 SCOPE

-This policy applies to The The Patch Project Devon CIC this includes all employees who work within The The Patch Project Devon CIC as well as contractors, volunteers and visitors.
+This policy applies to The Patch Project Devon CIC this includes all employees who work within The Patch Project Devon CIC as well as contractors, volunteers and visitors.
 The Patch Project Devon CIC will notify the commissioning school/LA (referrer) and parents/carers the same day for all absconding incidents.

 SAFEGUARDING COMMITMENT

-As an organisation that prioritises the safeguarding of children and all vulnerable people, The [provider name] School UK is committed to providing a safe environment across all we do by actively adopting strategies that embed a culture of zero tolerance for abuse of any kind.
+As an organisation that prioritises the safeguarding of children and all vulnerable people, The [provider name] is committed to providing a safe environment across all we do by actively adopting strategies that embed a culture of zero tolerance for abuse of any kind.

 RESPONSIBILITIES